Rakibrahman016/thermal-oracle/README.md

 reference is high-pass filtered: on a representative recording, 99.36% of its power lies in the cardiac band and 0.00% in the respiratory band, so methods based on slow baseline wander cannot work on this dataset.
-Two derivations that survive that filtering are used instead — amplitude modulation of the pulse peaks, and respiratory sinus arrhythmia from the interbeat-interval series.
+Two derivations that survive that filtering are used instead: amplitude modulation of the pulse peaks, and respiratory sinus arrhythmia from the interbeat-interval series.
 A recording is retained only where the two agree to within 3 rpm, which holds for 20 of 96.